SrivarshaGnanasekar/Mini2/README.md

 Steps to run:

-  Here I have attached The main code and the CSV Replace the image background in the code the image you deem fit Libraries needed
+  1.Here I have attached The main code and the CSV
+  2. Replace the image background in the code the image you deem fit Libraries needed: pandas matplotlib streamlit sklearn seaborn
-     pandas
-     matplotlib
-     streamlit
-     sklearn
-     seaborn
-  Run it in your terminal by using the command:python -m streamlit run filename.py
+  3.Run it in your terminal by using the command:python -m streamlit run filename.py